GyaviWalls/extra_datasets/README.md

 ### Author: Ayebare Gyavira

-"Never make a trade or take an action unless it's backed by reason and analysis." - William J. O'Neil

 Companies have a tendency to ask for how much an applicant is comfortable with as salary.
 This can be decided based on a number of factors plus other considerations.
-In predicting this, it allows applicants to estimate how much a company's worth and if they can afford to work their given the company's expectations and environment.
-In this project, we look at some of the features and how they affect whether someone earns less that a 50k within a certain company.
+In predicting this, it allows applicants to estimate how much a company's worth and if they can afford to work there given the company's expectations and environment.
+In this project, we look at some of the features considered and how they affect whether someone earns less than 50k within their respective companies.

 ### Data Source: